 The Tree Inventory Project is the City’s effort to map, measure, and identify public trees across Portland.
-Since 2010, PP&R has partnered with communities to catalog nearly 250,000 trees along our streets and in parks!
-Information and tools from this project help residents better understand the urban forest, and plan for a resilient future.
+Starting in 2010, PP&R partnered with communities to catalog nearly 250,000 trees along our streets and in parks.
+Information and tools from this project help residents better understand the urban forest and plan for a resilient future.

 Data, Reports, and Maps

 Use the map below to find out what trees are in your park or on your block, or search by address, species, or even filter for the largest tree in your neighborhood on our mobile-friendly Tree Inventory Project Web App.

 See the results from the work of over 2,000 volunteers to inventory trees across every neighborhood in the city

 Individual street tree reports and detailed Tree Plans for over 50 neighborhoods are also available - email email@example.com for more information.

 - Excel: Download an Excel file containing all data from each inventory

 In 2019, Urban Forestry and our dedicated volunteers finished inventorying every tree in 174 parks!
 Take an up-close look at what we found in selected parks by clicking the links below.

 - Trees of Bloomington Park